Joginder Singh (soldier)

-Subedar Joginder Singh, PVC (26 September 1921 - 23 October 1962), was an Indian soldier and posthumous recipient of India's highest military award, the Param Vir Chakra.
+Subedar Joginder Singh, (26 September 1921 - 23 October 1962), was an Indian soldier and posthumous recipient of India's highest military award, the Param Vir Chakra.
 Singh joined the British Indian Army in 1936 and served in the 1st battalion of the Sikh Regiment.
 During the 1962 Sino-Indian War, he was commanding a platoon at the Bum La Pass in the North-East Frontier Agency.
 Though heavily outnumbered, he bravely led his troops against a Chinese assault and defended his post until he was wounded and captured.
 Singh died from his injuries while in Chinese custody.

 Early life

 Joginder Singh was born on 26 September 1921 in Mahla Kalan, Moga district, Punjab, British India.
 He spent his childhood in the same village.
 His father Sher Singh Sahnan belonged to an agricultural Saini Sikh family which had relocated to Mahla Kalan in Moga district from the village Munak Kalan (often pronounced as Munaka) in Hoshiarpur district.
 His mother was Bibi Krishan Kaur Bhela.
 Joginder Singh married Bibi Gurdyal Kaur Banga, who was from a Saini family in the village Kothay Rara Singh, near Kotkapura.
 He went to primary school in Nathu Ala village and went to middle school in Daroli village.
 He decided to join the army, considering that it would give him an "identity and purpose".